1/2 Off Furnace with Purchase of a Qualifying Air Conditioner

-- Up to 12 months 0% APR financing available
+- up to 12 month 0% APR financing available

-**Valid on any complete matched Bryant furnace and A/C system with a 16+ SEER A/C outdoor unit.
-Some restrictions apply.
+*Valid on 80% efficiency furnace when purchased in combination with a 16 SEER A/C ($1,200 value).
+Equipment discount can be applied to other select models.
 Not valid on boiler systems.
-Valid on residential replacement only.
 Financing with approved credit.
 Minimum payments required.
 Interest accrues at time of purchase unless paid in full during promotional period.
 For regular term purchases, APR is based on US prime rate and is subject to change.
-0% financing up to 12 months.
-See our representative for details on discounts, guarantees and warranties.
-All coupons must be presented at time of service.
+60 month financing with 0% interest and no payments for up to 12 months with approved credit.
 Cannot combine with other discounts.
 Not valid on previous purchases.
-Existing residential only.
-See dealer for details on discounts, warranties and guarantees.
-Offer for residential homeowner occupied homes only.
+Call for details on discounts, warranties and guarantees.
+Offer for existing residential homeowner occupied homes only.
 Must be in service area.
 No breakdown guarantee: If we provide a clean bill of health and there are any issues during the current heating season we will apply 100% of the cost of the tune-up towards any repairs.
-Expires December 31, 2020
+Expires January 31, 2021

 Furnace Installation in Fort Collins, Loveland, and Greeley